sebastiaanbrand/graph-state-synthesis/README.md

 # Graph-state synthesis under LC+VD using BMC
-Given a source graph, synthesize a desired target graph using only local complementations (LC), corresponding to single-qubit Clifford gates, vertex deletions (VD), corresponding to single-qubit Pauli measurements, and optionally a small amount of edge flips, corresponding the two-qubit CZ gate.
+Using bounded model checking (BMC), given a source graph and target graph, find a transformation from source to target using only local complementations (LC) (corresponding to single-qubit Clifford gates), vertex deletions (VD) (corresponding to single-qubit Pauli measurements), and optionally edge flips on a selection of pairs of nodes (corresponding to two-qubit CZ gates).

 ## Prerequisites
 This project requires `Python 3` to run, and `Make` and a `C/C++` compiler to build [Z3](https://github.com/Z3Prover/z3) and [Kissat](https://github.com/arminbiere/kissat).